 OpenFOAM is the open-source CFD software package which utilizes the finite volume method.
-Although OpenFOAM (version 2.3.0) includes $k-k_L-\omega$ model for incompressible flow calculations, this ready-made code gives us wrong results even for basic test cases.
+Although OpenFOAM (version 2.3.0) includes k-k_L-ω model for incompressible flow calculations, this ready-made code gives us wrong results even for basic test cases.
 Note that the clarification of errors in this code are available in [1].
-We implemented $k-k_L-\omega$ turbulence model for compressible flow through turbine cascades.
+We implemented k-k_L-ω turbulence model for compressible flow in order to build reliable turbulence model for investigation of compressible flow through turbine cascades.